 Notice to currently enrolled license exempt - unrelated providers regarding new background check and health and safety requirements.

-Training modules are available for free to CDC providers.
-These modules have been updated as a resource for providers based on feedback received from program administrators, providers, and partners across the State of Michigan.
-To view these training modules, you may use this helpful step-by-step instruction guide.
+Instructional videos are available for free to CDC providers.
+These videos have been updated as a resource for providers based on feedback received from program administrators, providers, and partners across the State of Michigan.
+To view these instructional videos, you may use this helpful step-by-step instruction guide or for Spanish guía de instrucciones paso a paso.

-Child Development and Care Provider Training #1: Building Positive Parent-Provider Relationships (4/1/2019)
+Child Development and Care Provider Video #1: Building Positive Parent-Provider Relationships (4/1/2019)

-These training modules provide helpful information and resources to support providers with billing and payments.
-An EduPaths account will keep a record of the training modules completed.
+These instructional videos provide helpful information and resources to support providers with billing and payments.
+An EduPaths account will keep a record of the instructional videos completed.

-Note: Providers who have committed a Program Violation may be required to complete training modules before future billings may be submitted.
+Note: Providers who have committed a Program Violation may be required to complete instructional videos before future billings may be submitted.
 Providers will be notified of this requirement by letter.

 - Health and Safety Coaching Visits Process for License Exempt - Unrelated Providers